Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 Overland Tour Notes

-We recommend booking your incoming and onward flights at least one day before and after this Southern Africa Lodge Overland Safari is scheduled.
+We recommend booking your incoming and outbound flights at least one day before and one day after this Southern Africa Lodge Overland Safari is scheduled.
 It is advisable to arrive the day before departure from Cape Town and fly out the day after the overland tour ends in Johannesburg to allow for delays and changes.

 Simply ask your friendly travel advisor to add pre-tour and post-tour accommodation to your safari booking.